 When all examiners have finished their questioning, the Chair asks the candidate to step outside and wait for a signal to return.
 The committee rises on the candidate's leaving and entering.

 During the discussion period, the Committee makes its decision on the defense.
-The three possible decisions are Pass, Incomplete or Fail.

 The dissertation is deemed acceptable subject to minor revisions.